 Lunar vs Solar Eclipse

-The moon moves around the earth, while moving at certain instances it casts a shadow on the earth.
-The area on the earth where the moon’s shadow falls experiences darkness.
+Difference between Lunar and Solar Eclipse can only be understood if you get to understand clearly the position of the Earth, the Sun, and the Moon during each phenomenon.
+Lunar eclipse and solar eclipse are two phenomena that take place in our solar system.
+These two phenomena are different from each other.
+Hence, have to be understood with precision.
+The moon moves around the Earth and while moving, at certain instances, it casts a shadow on the Earth.
+The area on the Earth where the moon’s shadow falls experiences darkness.
 This is the main concept involved in the occurrence of an eclipse.